 Financing, Down Payment, and General Types of Home Loans

 Financing a manufactured home, mobile home, or modular home is much different than financing a residential home.
-Here are some basic guidelines when applying for a loan for your new home.
+Here are some basic guidelines when applying for a new home loan.
 Keep in mind that every lender has advantages and disadvantages.
 It’s kind of like a long stem rose.
 There is a wonderful blossom, but there are also some thorns on the stem.
-Here are a few basic things that should help you along the way.
+Here are a few basic things that should help you with your manufactured home loan.
 Keep in mind our home consultants are not Licensed Mortgage Loan Originators.
 But part of their job is to help assemble the information that you need to make the application and then help the lender in collecting any other documents they may request to evaluate the application.

-- Credit Scores – One of the two most common questions is “What kind of credit score do I need?”
+- Credit Scores – One of the two most common questions is “What kind of credit score do I need to buy a manufactured home?”
 Great question.
 Most lenders have minimum scores that they are looking for.
 There are lenders who can work with bruised credit that is below 600 while others are looking for scores above 620 to 640.
 When you talk with your home consultant it’s a good to have an idea of where your scores are.
 You can get a free credit report from annualcreditreport.com.
 Sometimes lower credit scores can be overcome by increasing the amount of down payment.

 - Government backed loans – FHA, VA, USDA

 - Non-Conforming loans – basically function similar to private banks

 - Land/home – use of land in the transaction

 - Home only or Chattel loans – only consider the valuation of the home as collateral.

 Government-insured loans, like HUD-backed FHA loans and VA loans, are financing options for manufactured homes or modular homes.
 Banks and home manufacturers offer more traditional chattel loans and mortgages to those of you home shopping as well.